 I don’t mean to suggest that all outdoor plants are infested with bugs.
 They are not.
 But the chances of them picking up a few friendly visitors are much higher outdoors, and it’s best not to bring them indoors.
-Debugging plants to bring them inside is also an easy process—so better safe than sorry, I say.

-(Affiliate links below.
-You can read more about that here.)
+(Affiliate links below; read more about those here)